TangibleInc/tangible-builder/readme.md

 npm run dev
 ```

+After running this command, it will wait and rebuild script and style as you edit the files.

+Reload browser to see your changes.

+When you're done, press CTRL+C to exit the process.

 #### Build

-Build for production - minified
+Build for production - minify script and style

 ```sh
 npm run build
 ```

+Make sure to build for production before publishing.